 The spirit of the planting style, implemented in the 1920s and 30s by Lady Cecilie Goff with her gardener Rupert Stacey was continued by Lady Cecilie's daughter Moyra who expanded the garden by half, adding a 3.5 acre arboretum.

 Since its acquisition by the National Trust in 1944, the garden has continued to evolve with successive head gardeners showcasing their talents.
 The aim has been to offer not only continued enjoyment to the local community, but also to enthusiastic garden visitors coming from far afield to experience the idiosyncratic and very personal garden.

-This guide contains a bird's-eye plan of the garden, this history of The Courts' industrial past and the ownsers and gardeners who shaped the garden in the 20th century.
+This guide contains a bird's-eye plan of the garden, the history of The Courts' industrial past and the owners and gardeners who shaped the garden in the 20th century.
 There is an illustrated tour through the Garden with details of choice plants.